 Economic Impact

-Cargo activity through the Port of Jacksonville generates 206,927 jobs in Florida and supports nearly $33 billion in annual economic output for the region and state, according to a newly released study.
+Cargo activity through Jacksonville’s seaport supported more than 228,100 jobs in Florida and $44 billion in annual economic output for the region and state in 2024, according to newly released data.

-The study, citing double-digit growth in the port’s total statewide job impact over the last five years, was conducted by Martin Associates, a widely recognized maritime research firm.
+The study, citing double-digit growth in the port’s total statewide job impact over the previous five-year period, was conducted by Martin Associates, a widely recognized maritime research firm.

-In the Jacksonville area, the study concludes that 28,194 people are employed in port-dependent positions—direct, indirect, and induced jobs relying on the port.
-Statewide, cargo activity through Jacksonville’s seaport supports 206,927 jobs, a nearly 50 percent increase over a previous study conducted in 2018.
-The port’s total economic value of $33 billion has also increased by 6 percent during this time.
+In the Jacksonville area, the study concludes that 30,764 people are employed in port-dependent positions—direct, indirect, and induced jobs relying on the port.
+Statewide, cargo activity through Jacksonville’s seaport supports more than 228,100 jobs, a 10 percent increase over a previous study conducted in 2023.
+The port’s total economic value of nearly $44 billion has also increased by more than 30 percent during this time.

-“The investment in port infrastructure and the initiation of the St. Johns River Deepening Project has resulted in job growth over the 2018-2023 period,” the report concluded.
-“This type of investment has led to increased diversification of the markets and cargoes served by JAXPORT, in turn providing high-paying jobs in the local community and generating state and local tax revenue.”
+“The investment in port infrastructure, such as the initiation of the deepening of the St. Johns River to accommodate the larger containerships now deployed in the world trade, the development of a new container terminal at Blount Island, and the development of an Intermodal Container Transfer Station (rail facility) have led to increased diversification of the markets and cargoes served by JAXPORT, in turn providing high paying jobs in the local community and generating state and local tax revenue,” the report concluded.

-The study concludes that in 2023, cargo activity at Jacksonville’s seaport generated $2.9 billion in business revenue, including $864.2 million in wages, $966.8 million in business purchases and $325 million in state and local taxes.
+The study found that in 2024, cargo activity at Jacksonville’s seaport generated $3.1 billion in business revenue, including $920 million in wages, $1 million in business purchases and $346 million in state and local taxes.

 Cruise Industry’s Economic Impact in Northeast Florida